 This project is focused on long-term live imaging of the first steps of oogenesis in the isolated gonad of the jellyfish Clytia hemisphaerica .
 The goal is to capture the entire sequence of events during early meiosis, as the gonad is optically clear and produces oocytes ex vivo for several days. ( Clytia image by Freya Goetz)

 Siphonophores are highly complex, functionally specialized, colonial “superorganisms”.
 Siphonophores differ significantly from all other colonial hydrozoans in terms of structure and development.
 I am interested in the morphology and development of siphonophores.
-In particular, I have been working on understanding the development and morphology of the Portuguese man of war.
+My work on the development and morphology of the Portuguese man of war is available here.

 This project examined the effect of hydrostatic pressure on three different early life stages of the northern stone crab, Lithodes maja; using four genes (two traditional markers of the cellular stress response, one pressure specific gene, and one marker of aerobic capacity) and the respiration rate as markers.
 We suggest that the acute high pressure tolerance decreases as ontogeny advances.
 This was my master's thesis work in the pressure lab at the National Oceanography Centre, Southampton UK.
 This work is published here.